 But Palpatine failed.
 Not due to the Republic, or the Rebellion, but because ordinary people came together and said, “No.”

-The people of the galaxy rallied in the face of evil, and the fought back.
+The people of the galaxy rallied in the face of evil and fought back.
 And though there came a moment where it seemed like all was lost, and Palpatine would hold onto his power, he failed.
-And now, at the end, everything he built has been destroyed, cast down to lie as ruins, and the people of the galaxy are triumphant.
+And now, at the end, everything he built has been destroyed, and the people of the galaxy are triumphant.
 This was their victory.
 They fought for it, and they earned it.

 Yet, there are no guarantees that things will get better.
 There will be other evils to face, and problems to solve.
 But that does not invalidate the fact that the greatest threat the galaxy has ever seen is gone.
 The people of the galaxy have triumphed, and now fly off, leaving Palpatine and his ruined empire behind.
 But they don’t fly into the sunset, as most films would have them do.
 Instead, they fly off into the sunrise, for this is a new day in the galaxy, and the dawn of a new era where things can be made right.